 If you want to watch Rebels, YouTube is a good place to get it — the whole series is available for purchase, either by season or by episode.
 High-definition is a bit more expensive, as you might expect.
 Clone Wars is also here, as is the first season of Resistance.

-Just like the other options above, you can buy all the movies via iTunes, as well as Clone Wars, Rebels, and Resistance, or you can rent one of the four newest films.
-Not all the content is available in standard definition, though.
+Just like the other options above, you can rent or buy all the movies via iTunes, including Clone Wars, Rebels, and Resistance, as well as the nine-movie Skywalker Saga pack.
+However, not all content is available in standard definition.